CoBRA: A Composable Benchmark for Robotics Applications: Task Description and Problem Statement

-We introduce a small deviation $\epsilon = 10^{-3}$ and a Cartesian trajectory $\mathbf{T}(t)$ describing desired poses for each time step within $[0, t_{S, \mathbf{T}(t)}]$.
-Other goals may have other explicit duration $t_S$, such as a pause for $t_S$ seconds, or they take a single time step, e.g., $t_{S, at} = 0$.
-Additionally, $\mathcal{W}_A \subset \mathcal{P}(\mathbb{R}^3)$ is a space to temporarily leave, e.g., the workspace of a machine (see Sec.~\ref{sec:tasks}).
-With these prerequisites, we expect that terminal conditions $g$ for most tasks given in Tab.~\ref{tab:robTasksInIndustry} can be composed from the predicates in Tab.~\ref{Tab:GoalFunctions}.
+We introduce a small deviation $\epsilon = 10^{-3}$ and a Cartesian trajectory $\T(\timenow)$ describing desired poses for each time step within $[\timezero, \timeduration[{\T(\timenow)]}]$.
+Some goals may have an explicit duration, such as a pause for $\timeduration$ seconds.
+Additionally, $\workspace_A \subset \powerset(\reals^3)$ is a space to temporarily leave, e.g., the workspace of a machine (see Sec.~\ref{sec:tasks}).
+With these prerequisites, we expect that termination conditions $g$ for most tasks given in Tab.~\ref{tab:robTasksInIndustry} can be composed of the predicates in Tab.~\ref{Tab:GoalFunctions}.